hpiwowar/citation11k/analysis/stats_knit_.md

 Importantly, almost all of these mechanisms are aligned with more efficient and effective scientific progress: increased data use, facilitated credibility determination, earlier access, improved discoverability, and a focus on best work through data availability are good for both investigators and the science community as a whole.
 Working through the one area where incentives between scientific good and author incentives conflict, finding weaknesses or faults in published research, may require mandates.
 Or, instead, perhaps the research community will eventually come to associate withheld data with poor quality research, as it does today for findings that are not disclosed in a peer-reviewed paper <!--rinline citep(biblio["ware2008peer-re"]) -->.

-The citation boost in the current study is consistent with observed data reuse alone, but it is possible some of the other sources postulated above may have contributed citations for the studies with available data.
+The citation boost in the current study is consistent with data reuse observed in this study and the small-scale annotation reported in <!--rinline citep(biblio["rung2013reuse-o"]) -->.
+Nonetheless, it is possible some of the other sources postulated above may have contributed citations for the studies with available data.
 Further work will be needed to understand the relative contributions from each source.
 For example, in-depth analyses of all publications from a set of data-collecting authors could support measurement of selection bias.
 Observing search behavior of researchers, and the returned search hit results, could characterize increased visibility due to data availability.
 Hypothetical examples could be provided to authors to determine whether they would be systematically more likely to cite a paper with available data in situations where they are considering the credibility of research findings.

 ### Future work